Frequently Asked Questions

 How do I know my child’s progress in class?

 Students in Preschool and Pre-Kindergarten will receive two detailed progress reports, January and June, to document your child’s progress in an Early Childhood setting.
-Students in Kindergarten will receive three detailed progress reports, January, April, and June, to document your child’s progress.
-Students in Grades 1 – 8 will receive four report cards, every 9 weeks of school.
+Students in Kindergarten and First Grade will receive a detailed progress report at the end of the 1st Quarter and 3 Report Cards at the end of each subsequent quarter, to document your child’s progress.
+Students in Grades 2 – 8 will receive four report cards, every 9 weeks of school.

-A scheduled parent/teacher conference will be held for all students grades Preschool to 8th during the first week of November.
-Further parents may request a teacher conference anytime before or after this planned parent/teacher conference.
+Two scheduled parent/teacher conferences will be held for all students grades Preschool to 8th at the end of the 1st Quarter and again mid-year.
+Parents may request additional conferences anytime before or after the planned parent/teacher conferences.

 Grades are updated routinely by all teachers in the online RenWeb system.
 Students and parents of students in Grades 1-8 are encouraged to log in regularly to monitor student progress.
-Rising Grade 6 students and 7th & 8th grade students new to AFA will receive login instructions at Back to School Night.
-Students who have forgotten their account information may contact email@example.com.
+Students who have forgotten their account information may contact firstname.lastname@example.org.

 What if I have a concern about my child’s progress in class?